CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 Back End Engineers: Ba Nam Nguyen, Steven Tran, Andrew Keleny <br>
 Assistant Back End: Yazid Dawiss, Mohamed Mrizek, David Girma <br>

+### Detailed log of each team member's contribution: <br>
+Task breakdown by Mohamed Mrizek and Steven Tran.
+The time spent on this task was <br> Plans For The Next Sprint by Andrew Keleny.
+The time spent on this task was <br>
+README File by Ba Nam Nguyen and Steven Tran.
+The time spent on this task was <br> Project Approach and Technology by Ba Nam Nguyen, Yazid Dawiss and Mohamed Mrizek.
+The time spent on this task was <br> Meeting Minutes by Ba Nam Nguyen.
+The time spent on this task was <br> Detailed log of each team member's contribution by David Girma.
+The time spent on this task was <br> Project Description.
+The time spent on this task was <br> Installation Instructions by David Girma.
+The time spent on this task was <br> 6 user stories backlog for sprint 1 by Steven Tran, Yazid Dawiss and Mohamed Mrizek.
+The time spent on this task was <br> Website home page designing by Yazid Dawiss and Mohamed Mrizek.
+The time spent on this task was <br>

 ### Languages & techniques we plan to use: <br>
 **HTML and Bootstrap** as front-end frameworks and **FLASK** as a back-end framework that uses Python as a programming language. <br>